Tag: success

 Psalm 49, 1 Chronicles 29:16–22, Acts 3:1–16

 Solomon was a wealthy king.
-His had set a very good solid base financially and militarily.
-In the beginning, at least, Solomon had a very good understanding of the wealth and success…God had given it, and in and thanks, Israel returned in .
+His father had set a very good solid base financially and militarily.
+In the beginning, at least, Solomon had a very good understanding of the wealth and success…God had given it, and in response and thanks, Israel returned in worship.
 Stuff is always God’s, and God gave us the to choose what to do with it.

-Sometimes it isn’t just and power, it is our bodies.
+Sometimes it isn’t just money and , it is our bodies.
 Just like the coming generation, there wasn’t much upward mobility in most of the Jewish context.
 You were at the place your parents were, and that was the way it was.
-If your body was broken, you “earned” a living for your family by begging.
+If your body was broken, you “earned” a living for your by begging.
 The man who was healed was one of those.

 It is more than the healing that the man got (though it was great) or the financial and material state of the United States (though it is significant), it is the words of Peter, “…why do you stare at us, as though we had made him walk…,” or Solomon’s “…all this wealth…comes from your hand…your people who are present here joyfully and willingly to you…”